Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Task assignments in distributed systems

-A task assignment problem in a distributed system is defined as follows~\cite{Efe1982, Shen1985, Lin1994}.
-Let $T_n$ be a set of $n$ tasks such that $T_n = \{t_1, t_2,\ldots, t_n\}$ and let $R_m$ be a set of $m\;(m \leq n)$ processors such that $R_m = \{r_1, r_2,\ldots, r_m\}$.
-Each task and processor is not necessarily homogeneous in distributed computing systems.
-A partial order relation $\prec$ is defined on $T_n$, which specifies the task precedence constraint; $t_i \prec t_j$ for any two tasks $t_i, t_j \in T_n$ denotes that $t_i$ must be completed before $t_j$ can begin.
-Let \emph{A} be a valid task assignment between $T_n$ and $R_m$.
-Let $t_p^e(A)$ be the total execution time of processor $p$ for the task assignment $A$, and $t_p^i(A)$ be the total idle time of processor $p$ for the task assignment $A$.
-Processor $p$ is idle before the execution of its first task or between the executions of its two consecutive tasks for the task assignment $A$~\cite{Shahul2008}.
-We assume that interprocessor communication takes place in the communication subsystem in which processor $p$ is not involved in the communication~\cite{Sinnen2007}.
-The turnaround time of processor $p$ is the total time spent in processor $p$ for the task assignment $A$.
-Let $t_p (A) \stackrel{\rm{def}}{=} t_p^e(A) + t_p^i(A) $ and $t(A) \stackrel{\rm{def}}{=} \max_{p}t_p (A)$, where $t(A)$ is called the \emph{task turnaround time} of the task assignment $A$.
-Similarly, let $u_p(A)$ be the processor utilization of processor $p$ for the task assignment $A$, i.e., $u_p(A) \stackrel{\rm{def}}{=} t_p^e(A)/t(A)$.
-The average processor utilization for the task assignment $A$ is defined as the average processor utilization for $m$ processors, i.e., $u(A) \stackrel{\rm{def}}{=}(\sum_{k=1}^mu_{p_k}(A))/m$.
-If the performance metric for a task assignment is the task turnaround time, an optimal task assignment is defined as the task assignment $A_0$ such that
+A task assignment problem in a distributed system is found in~\cite{Efe1982,Shen1985,Lin1994,Shahul2008} and is defined as follows:

+Let $T$ be a set of $n$ tasks such that $T = \{t_1, t_2,\ldots, t_n\}$ and let $A$ be a set of $m\;(m \leq n)$ agents\footnote{In this paper we use \emph{agent} and \emph{processor} interchangeably if parallel agents in a distributed system are considered as simple computing entities~\cite{Tompkins2003}.} such that $A = \{a_1, a_2,\ldots, a_m\}$.
+Each task and agent is not necessarily homogeneous in a distributed system.
+A partial order relation $\prec$ can be defined on $T$, which specifies a task precedence constraint.
+For any two tasks $t_i, t_j \in T$, $t_i \prec t_j$ denotes that $t_i$ must be completed before $t_j$ can begin.
+Let \emph{M} be a task assignment between $T$ and $A$.
+Let $t_a^e(M)$ be the total execution time of agent $a$ for the task assignment $M$, and $t_a^i(M)$ be the total idle time of agent $a$ for the task assignment $M$.
+Agent $a$ is idle before the execution of its first task or between the executions of its two consecutive tasks for the task assignment $M$.
+The turnaround time of agent $a$ is the total time spent in agent $a$ for the task assignment $M$.
+Let $t_a (M) := t_a^e(M) + t_a^i(M) $ and $t(M) := \max_{a}t_a (M)$, where $t(M)$ is called the \emph{task turnaround time} of the task assignment $M$.
+In contrast, let $u_a(M) := t_a^e(M)/t(M)$, where $u_a(M)$ is the agent utilization of agent $a$ for the task assignment $M$.
+The \emph{average agent utilization} for the task assignment $M$ is defined to be the average agent utilization for $m$ agents, i.e., $u(M) := (\sum_{k=1}^mu_{a_k}(M))/m$.
+If the performance metric for a task assignment is the task turnaround time, an optimal task assignment is defined to be the task assignment $M_0$ such that